North Star Holiday Resort | Family Friendly Camping THE REVIEW

 - 5 minute walk to the estuary for fishing or kayaking.

-How to make the most of your stay at Big 4 North Star
+How to make the most of your stay at North Star Holiday Resort

 - This resort really has it all.
 The kids were entertained for the entire weekend, even in the rain.
 Just remember to pack some socks for the kids, so they can play in Neptune’s Castle.